 “Today’s dominant, simplistic, economic productivity metrics like yield per hectare don’t capture all the many, many ways food systems impact the world around us,” Richardson begins.
 These impacts can be negative — habitat destruction, soil erosion, water contamination, and chronic health issues — as well as positive — carbon sequestration and insect pollination.

 Richardson explains that all of these are unaccounted for in the final price of food.
-But some organizations such as the Global Alliance are working to change that with true costs accounting (TCA).
+But some organizations such as the Global Alliance are working to change that with True Cost Accounting (TCA).
 Intended to take these externalities into consideration, TCA was developed to give stakeholders a more holistic understanding of the food system.

 During the conversation, panelists discuss TCA and solutions that can help drive change.